go-ozzo/ozzo-validation/README.md

 rules associated with the field, the field's `Validate()` method will also be called when validating the whole struct.
 In the above example, `Address` is such a field because the `Address` type implements `validation.Validatable`.

+If a struct field is a map, slice, or array, and its elements implement the `validation.Validatable` interface, the validation will also be carried for each element while validating the field.
+See "Validating Maps, Slices, and Arrays" for more details.

-Note that in order for the field's `Validate()` to be called, the field must be listed in `StructRules`.
+Note that in order for a field's `Validate()` to be called, the field must be listed in `StructRules` even if the field has no associated rules.

 Sometimes, you may want to skip the field's `Validate()`.
 To do so, you may associate a `validation.Skip` rule with the field.